awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-managing.md

 Deleting the writer instance from an Aurora cluster deletes the cluster itself\.
 Because a global database typically holds business\-critical data, you can't delete the global database and the associated clusters in a single step\.

 For instructions on removing clusters from a global database, see [Removing a cluster from an Aurora global database](#aurora-global-database-detaching)\.
-For a procedure showing how to delete clusters after they are removed, see [Deleting a DB instance or an Aurora DB cluster](USER_DeleteInstance.md)\.
+For a procedure showing how to delete clusters after they are removed, see [Deleting an Aurora DB cluster or a DB instance](USER_DeleteInstance.md)\.
 Deleting the primary instance from an Aurora cluster deletes the cluster itself\.

 **To delete an Aurora global database using the AWS Management Console**